WebAssembly/component-model/design/mvp/Explainer.md

 ## Component Invariants

-As a consequence of the shared-nothing design described above, all calls into or out of a component instance necessarily transit through a component function definition.
-Thus, component functions form a "membrane" around the collection of core module instances contained by a component instance, allowing the Component Model to establish invariants that increase optimizability and composability in ways not otherwise possible in the shared-everything setting of Core WebAssembly.
-The Component Model proposes establishing the following two runtime invariants:
+Component validation rules only allow a component to import and export component-level functions, not Core WebAssembly functions.
+Because component- level functions can only be produced or consumed by Canonical ABI [`lift` and `lower` definitions](#canonical-definitions), which effectively define [trampolines] into and out of Core WebAssembly code, the Component Model is able to define and enforce invariants that component authors and producer toolchains can depend on.
+This is analogous to the invariants provided by a traditional Operating System to user-space code running inside a process.

+In particular, the Component Model maintains the following invariants:

 1. Components define a "lockdown" state that prevents continued execution after a trap.
 This both prevents continued execution with corrupt state and also allows more-aggressive compiler optimizations (e.g., store reordering).